nextcloud/documentation/admin_manual/installation/linux_installation.rst

 **Mageia:** The `Mageia Wiki`_ has a good page on installing ownCloud from the Mageia software repository.

 .. _Mageia Wiki: https://wiki.mageia.org/en/OwnCloud

+**Debian/Ubuntu:** The package is installing an additional Apache config file to ``/etc/apache2/conf.d/owncloud.conf`` which contains an ``Alias`` to the owncloud installation directory as well as some more needed configuration options.